christiskatsouris/Applied-Econometrics-R/README.md

 # [C].
 Average Treatment Effects Estimation

 There is a growing literature on modelling methodologies for Average Treatment Effects which are particularly useful for evaluating economic and health policy outcomes.
-An R tutorial can be found [here](https://cran.r-project.org/web/packages/targeted/vignettes/ate.html).

-The Average Treatment Effect is defined as below:
+Specifically, a treatment effect is how an outcome of interest, such as earnings, is affected by some treatment, such as a job training program.
+We review the main components this framework, focusing on key aspects for estimation and inference.

+Let D denote a treatment indicator, equal to 1 if the survey participant is treated and 0 otherwise.
+For example, D = 1 might correspond to enrollement in some training program or to some medical treatment.
+Then, the Average Treatment Effect is defined as below:

 $$ATE = \mathbb{E} [ Y(1) ] - \mathbb{E} [ Y(0) ]. $$